TheCsWorld/Github-Access/README.md

 ![Graph 1 Year](https://github.com/TheCsWorld/Github-Access/blob/master/Graph%201%20year.png)

 This graph displays the contributors to a the PyGithub repo over the period 1st November 2018 to 26th November 2019.</br>
-The purpose of theis graph is to determine the contributors who commits most frequently to a repo as shown over a period of time.
+The purpose of this graph is to determine the contributors who commits most frequently to a repo as shown over a period of time.

 ## Description
 Initially, I tried to use the linux repo but with over 20,000 contributors and over 800,000 commits, it was not ideal with regard to time.
 Instead I used the PyGithub repo which has 190 contributors and 1,725 commits.</br>